iManYarahmadi/animated_page_view_scrolling/README.md

       )
 ```
 create assets folder in your root project and create into assets folder images folder and put your images in this folder.
-add in pubspec.yaml assets/images and put it to custom model
+add in pubspec.yaml assets/images and put name it to custom model

 Custom model: